 \subsection{Quantity based strategy}

-We begin to evaluate the performance of our method and baselines, by measuring the zero-shot personalized model accuracy on several unseen test clients with Quantity-based label imbalance distribution strategy, as explained in Appendix \ref{sec:app_a}.
-The results are illustrated in Figure \ref{fig:best_results}
+We begin to evaluate the performance of our method and baselines by measuring the zero-shot personalized model accuracy on several unseen test clients with a Quantity-based label imbalance distribution strategy, as explained in Appendix \ref{sec:app_a}.
+The results are illustrated in Figure \ref{fig:best_results}.

-In Figure \ref{fig:best_results} we can observe that \texttt{FedAvg} is not able to keep improving once it's initialized from the pretrained checkpoint.
-This surprising result stems from three major issues: the learning rate parameters for the clients are not consistent with previous training, the heterogeneous data distribution on the training clients introduces a high degree of model variability, and the pretrained expert struggles to improve or adapt to the federated distribution.
+In Figure \ref{fig:best_results}, we can observe that \texttt{FedAvg} cannot keep improving once it's initialized from the pretrained checkpoint.
+This surprising result stems from three major issues: $i)$ the clients' learning rate parameters are inconsistent with previous training, $ii)$ the heterogeneous data distribution on the training clients introduces a high degree of model variability, and $iii)$ the pretrained expert struggles to improve or adapt to the federated distribution.
 Moreover, implementing \texttt{FedProx} required careful fine-tuning of the $\mu$ parameter to achieve good accuracy and fast convergence.
-On the other hand, despite trying multiple hyperparameter settings, we could not produce a useful model using \texttt{Scaffold} method; it became unstable during training and often collapsed or got stuck in a poor model.
-This indicates that our method is more robust than these baselines in the current setup
+On the other hand, despite trying multiple hyperparameter settings, we could not produce a useful model using the \texttt{Scaffold} method; it became unstable during training and often collapsed or got stuck in a poor model.
+This suggests that our method is more robust than these baselines in the current setup.